mashaped/blog/en/docs/sravnivaem-green-api-i-officialnij-api.md

 ## Green-API (unofficial way of integration)

 Before the release of the official WhatsApp Business API gateway, businesses were badly in need of integration with the messenger.
-Therefore, the [Green-API](https://green-api.com/) service was developed. С. It allows you to integrate with WhatsApp and supports all the scenarios that are provided in the official channel and offers even more than these scenarios.
+Therefore, the [Green-API](https://green-api.com/) service has been developed.
+It allows you to integrate with WhatsApp and supports all the scenarios that are provided in the official channel and offers even more than these scenarios.
 The main benefit of [Green-API](https://green-api.com/) is the absolute removal of all restrictions:

 * you may send any message first and forget about templates
 * subscription fee is 30 times lower than that of the official channel